-I don’t want to waste words explaining the visualisation itself.
+I don't want to waste words explaining the visualisation itself.
 The only hint: it is a charge-based force-directed layout.
 And now, take a look at this demo, which is based on the same dataset as the above word cloud.
-It’s fun — promised 😬
+It's fun — promised.

 In the process of researching approaches, technologies and implementations that deal with the given problem, only individual aspects and not an entirely suitable solution were identified.
 On closer examination of these, approaches were extracted which seemed reasonable and promising in combination.
-The challenges became evident only in the conceptual design and implementation of the pilot experiment:
+The challenges became evident in the design and implementation of the pilot experiment: